sinnie/learn_web_dev/node/cors.md

 # CORS

+## Key Terms
+* __CORS__ - _Cross-Origin Resource Sharing_.
+An HTML5 feature that allows one site to access another site's resources despite having a different domains (origin).
+* __JSONP__ - _JSON with Padding_.
+Used to request data from a server residing in a different domain than the client.
+This enables sharing of data in spite of the same-origin policy.

 ## Same-Origin Policy security model

 All of the major web browsers implement the Web Application Security Model outlined by the [w3c](http://www.w3.org) for [Same Origin Policy](http://www.w3.org/Security/wiki/Same_Origin_Policy).
 This policy is a security concept implemented by web browsers to prevent JavaScript code from making queries against a different origin.
 In other words, the same-origin policy prevents a web application from calling an external API.
 The browser only considers resources to be of the same origin if they use the same protocol (http/https), the same port, and the same domain -- even different subdomains will be blocked.